ayoolaolafenwa/orangelib/README.md

 We are able to classify green apples with over 99percent surprisingly!
 It classified the red apples with 100% accuracy.

+# Excellent Results!
+With all the fruit classifiers available in * Orangelib.

+* Install Orangelib and test it with as many images of oranges, bananas and apples. *

 [Back to top](#orangelib)